 Internal-facing software improves the backend of the customer onboarding experience to help reduce churn.
 This might include team communication and collaboration tools, tracking and reporting features, or an internal knowledge base.

-Most tools have both internal- and external-facing features, but it’s rare that any one tool is great for both.
+Most tools have both internal- and external-facing features, but any one tool is rarely great for both.

-You may need a tool with multiple functionalities and use cases, such as managing external and internal processes.
+You may need a tool with multiple functionalities and use cases, such as the ability to manage both external and internal processes.
 Many customer onboarding tools are customizable or can integrate with other popular software, so you can refine your tech stack to address your unique needs.

 High-touch onboarding tools